onflow/cadence/SECURITY.md

 We really appreciate the community's help.
 Responsible disclosure of vulnerabilities helps to maintain the security and privacy of everyone.

-If you are a researcher that cares about making a difference, please follow the guidelines below.
+If you care about making a difference, please follow the guidelines below.

 ## Reporting a Vulnerability